danielberkompas/danielberkompas.github.io/_posts/2015-08-21-genservers-as-concurrent-objects.md

 - Named `GenServer` processes can be called from other computers in the cluster, as shown above.

+- `GenServer` processes shouldn't really be used as often as objects or in the same ways.
+They are designed for concurrency, not managing data structures like objects are.
+I compare them to objects just to relate them to something familiar.

 ## Conclusion

 I know that it was a real "lightbulb" moment for me when I realized that